What are the Trustee's duties?

 Who are the Trustee Directors?

 The Trustee Board is made up of nine Trustee Directors.
-One position is vacant.
 Four Trustee Directors are nominated by the employers, four by the unions – and the ninth is an independent Chair, appointed by Royal Mail with the unions’ agreement.
 They all meet formally around six times a year.
 The Trustee Board is supported by six sub-committees.
 The sub-committees each cover a different area: administration, audit, risk & finance, discretions, internal disputes resolution, funding and investment.
+One position is currently vacant.
 The eight serving Trustee Directors are:

 Joanna Matthews – Chair